mhdemd/Ecommerce-Django-REST-APIs/CONTRIBUTING.md

 To submit a Pull Request (PR), please follow these steps:

 1. **Create a Branch**
-   Make a new branch for your feature or fix:
+   Create a new branch for your feature or fix (replace `your-feature-name` with a descriptive name):
    ```bash
    git checkout -b feature/your-feature-name
    ```